What is an Ombudsperson

 - Play any role in formal hearing, grievance, complaint, appeal, or legal proceedings.

 - Maintain formal written records.

 The Office of the Ombudsperson is independent from other university departments.

 The Ombudsperson will not take sides in an issue or dispute, though the office does advocate for fairness throughout the university.
 She will assist in defining the problem, exploring options, or referring someone to the appropriate university personnel or office.

 Services of the Ombudsperson are confidential upon request except in cases of serious threat to life or property or if we are ordered by a court or required by law to disclose information.
-This makes the Office of the Ombudsperson a safe place to talk about any concerns, including but not limited to sexual harassment or misconduct, discrimination, violation of policies, or unethical behavior.
+This makes the Office of the Ombudsperson a safe place to talk about any concerns, including but not limited to misconduct, discrimination, violation of policies, or unethical behavior.